Icequebe/fem-recipe-homepage-website/README.md

 ## Acknowledgments

-Thanks to the Frontend Mentor community for feedback and design inspiration.
+Thanks to the Frontend Mentor community for feedback and design inspiration from kevin powells articles.